Nature and conservation

 Bounded by the high mountains of the Torlesse Range to the east and the Craigieburn Range to the west, the limestone tors of Kura Tawhiti Conservation Area dominate the Waimakariri Basin, Canterbury.

-From Christchurch take highway 73 towards the West Coast.
+From Christchurch take SH73 towards the West Coast.
 Kura Tawhiti is beside the highway in the Waimakariri Basin, about 80 minutes from Christchurch.

 Know before you go